pghalliday/alarmist/README.md

   - [SHIFT-y] - copy complete log to clipboard with control sequences (colors)
   - [SHIFT-j, SHIFT-k, SHIFT-up, SHIFT-down] - expand next or previous job

 If your terminal supports it then the mouse can also be used to select and expand job entries.
+Shift click to copy a log (shift right click to include escape sequences).

 All the logs and status files will also be captured in the `.alarmist` working directory with the following structure